orsonteodoro/oiledmachine-overlay/README.md

 We are considering changing this policy from absolute to relative so that in secure-critical packages without performance element can be properly secured.
 The default value for CFLAGS_HARDENED_TOLERANCE may be overwritten per ebuild.
 ASAN/HWASAN may be required in the future in this overlay.
+ASAN/HWASAN may be used for lightweight security-critical, GWP-ASAN for more heavier packages or performance-critical packages.

 Users can override the tolerance level by changing CFLAGS_HARDENED_TOLERANCE_USER.
 Details about what runtime mitigations will be